Day 1 Setup Tasks - Zoom Phone at U-M

 • Zoom Phone defines “personal emergency address” as the physical location in which you will be primarily working, whether on campus or remote.
 Another way to think of it is your personal address is your personally verified “current location.”

-• This task cannot be performed on the Zoom Mobile app, you need to complete it through the U-M Zoom web portal
+• This task cannot be performed on the Zoom Mobile app, and you need to complete it through the U-M Zoom web portal

-• Deskset users: Although the physical location of your deskset is set by technicians when they install your phone, you have access U-M Zoom Phone as a softphone on your university device.
+• Deskset users: Although the physical location of your deskset is set by technicians when they install your phone, you can access U-M Zoom Phone as a softphone on your university device.
 Even if you decide not to use the softphone on your university device, you must enter a personal emergency address/current address in the Emergency Address section in your U-M Zoom web portal under Phone Settings.
 Until you enter this address, you will continue receiving emergency location reminder emails.

 1. In the left navigation menu of the U-M Zoom web portal, select Phone.